 ART 460 Digital Studio

-An intensive digital studio exploration building upon skills and strategies introduced in ART 380 and ART 460.
-This course will include guided independent production and research in digital studio practice, history, and critical theory.
+Advanced Studio is an intensive guided independent studio course that builds upon skills and strategies introduced throughout previous studio coursework.
+This course will include guided independent production and research in studio practice, art or design history, and critical theory.
 Students will develop a number of independent projects and will be expected to complete a major research project in relation to their studio productions.
 The research project will include art historical and theoretical inquiry relating to their studio-based work.
-Prerequisite: ART 380 and ART 460 or instructor’s consent.

 ART 485 Design for the Web